-It’s also important to have competence with networking tools, such as Hootsuite and others, that makes it possible to manage several social media accounts from a single dashboard.
+It’s also important to have competence with networking tools, such as Hootsuite and others, that make it possible to manage several social media accounts from a single dashboard.

-The difference between Social Media Strategists and Social Media Specialists is that in larger companies with more developed social media teams, Social Media Specialists have more of a focus on day-to-day operations than social media strategists, although they may assist with social audits and strategy as well.
+The difference between Social Media Specialists and Social Media Managers is that in larger companies with more developed social media teams, Social Media Specialists have more of a focus on day-to-day operations than Social Media Managers, although they may assist with social audits and strategy as well.

 Social Media Specialists are mostly concerned with implementation.
 They write social copy, communicate with the public through comments, and always keep an eye on what’s trending.
 They also need to have an awareness of key influencers in their industry to spread their brand message and make valuable connections.

 Social Media Specialists also track and analyze social media KPIs and check up on ROI.
 And don’t forget: they also publish and promote content on social media, usually by scheduling it in advance with the help of an editorial calendar.